-Case study: Building knowledge of the modern slavery risks for solar panels
+Case study: Building knowledge of the modern slavery risks for PC devices

-The Procurement, Sustainability and Facilities Management teams collaborated to engage with the University's suppliers of solar panels to better understand their own supply chain challenges and risks.
-Earliest action as part of the procurement process was to screen for values aligned suppliers.
+The Procurement, Sustainability and Informational Technology teams collaborated to engage with the University's suppliers of PC devices to better understand supply chain challenges and risks.
+The supply chains for ICT equipment are global and complex, with links to high risk industries including mineral sourcing, refining, extraction, and transportation.
+Material and manufacturing suppliers are often based in countries with weak labour law enforcement, and high cases of modern slavery, including forced labour and child labour.
+Our earliest action as part of the procurement process was to screen for values aligned suppliers.
 The pre-qualified suppliers demonstrated capability and a commitment to sustainable supply.
-Each had signed a "Solar Industry Forced Labor Prevention Pledge" stating their firm opposition to the use of forced labor within the solar panel supply chain.
-While full traceability of all panel components continues to prove difficult to investigate for a range of reasons including commercial in confidence arrangements and international manufacturing sites, this process of engaging with suppliers builds our and our suppliers' understanding of supply chain risks and how they are managed and makes clear the University's expectations.
+Each were asked to share details of the verification and risk assessments that they undertake to eliminate modern slavery risk from their supply chains.
+While full traceability of all components continues to prove difficult to investigate for a range of reasons including commercial-in-confidence arrangements and international manufacturing sites, this process of engaging with suppliers builds our own and our suppliers' understanding of supply chain risks and how they are managed, and makes clear the University's expectations.